Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 ```
 and if we give it the input, `"helloworld"`, it will not execute any action until it completes to read the whole input string, and then it executes only the first action.
 That is, even after it reads `"hello"` in the middle of the input string it does not execute the second action immediately, because at that moment it does not know whether the first pattern will match with further input characters or not.
 It does not execute the second action in preference for a longer match.
 What if we give it the input, `"helloworks"`?
 This time, the second action will be executed as expected, but will be executed only when it reads the character `'k'` which is the first clue of no success of matching with the first pattern.
 That means, depending on other patterns, the action corresponding to a matched pattern may not be executed immediately.

-Note that most lexers (including the [`flex`](https://en.wikipedia.org/wiki/Flex_(lexical_analyser_generator))) are not so "smart" enough to match multiple patterns concurrently, and when they get to know the first pattern does not match `"helloworks"` at the character `'k'` they simply try to match the second pattern back from the start of the input.
+Note that most lexers (including the [`flex`](https://en.wikipedia.org/wiki/Flex_(lexical_analyser_generator))) are not so "smart" enough to match multiple patterns simultanenously, and when they get to know the first pattern does not match `"helloworks"` at the character `'k'` they simply try to match the second pattern back from the start of the input.
 (In fact, if they want to be "smart", they need to include actions into the regular expressions (regular expression ASTs, to be accurate) and then combine all the regular expressions across rules into a single regular expression, before starting to match them with input.)

 So, to facilitate the analysis of real-time streams, rtlex features:
 > - immediate matching of patterns, rather than lazy matching to find out any possible longer matches, and
-> - concurrent matching of all patterns, rather than trying patterns one by one.
-(By concurrent, I do not mean that every pattern is matched through a separate thread, but that patterns are matched in such an interleaved way that there will be no backtracking when a pattern fails to match and then another pattern is tried.)
+> - simultaneous matching of all patterns, rather than trying patterns one by one.
+(By simultaneous, I do not mean that every pattern is matched through a separate thread, but that patterns are matched in such an interleaved way that there will be no backtracking when a pattern fails to match and then another pattern is tried.)

 ## An example